 Helping organizations undertake self-assessments and identify the areas where they most want to increase their proficiency is often Aligning Vision's most important contribution.
 Once organizations are clear about where capacity investments are needed, I enjoy working with them to develop the systems, customized training, and leadership development opportunities to support new behaviors and practices.

-Capacity building is always a work in progress as all of us adapt to changing conditions and heightened expectations.
-However, there is no question that organizations can grow their capacity to do ever more effective conservation work over time – an inspiring challenge and realistic goal!
+Capacity building is always a work in progress as all organizations adapt to changing conditions and heightened expectations.
+However, there is no question that organizations can grow their capacity to have greater conservation impact over time - an inspiring challenge and realistic goal!

 Transforming our relationship with the 48 grassroots chapters of Audubon in California is a priority for our organization.
 A key piece of that has been offering a capacity- building program led by Paquita.
 She did an outstanding job from conception to implementation and we met or exceeded all of our goals in the first year of a two-year program.
 Our chapter leaders accepted her as one of our own, and her people skills are extraordinary, a key component.
 Not only strategic, experienced and results-oriented, but Paquita is fun to work with.